eoroyal26/eoroyal26.gethub.io/_posts/2017-08-23-systems-and-services.md

 ## Goal II(b).
 Students evaluate and select print and digital information resources and systems to meet the needs of users.

+<p><b>LIS 6603 Basic Information Sources and Services (Core Course).</b><br /><a href="https://law-stu.libguides.com/research-study-guide-lsp-migrations" target="blank">Research/Subject LibGuide: Library Services Platform (LSP) Migration.</a></p>

+With the aim of selecting and evaluating resources to meet the needs of academic librarians and students, I utilized a technological platform to create a subject guide through LibGuides.
+This subject guide could serve as a resource to guide academic librarians and academic law librarians through a Library Services Platform (LSP) migration.
+In addition, this subject guide may asssit students and faculty who would like to incorporate this research topic within their academic coursework.
+Because I am currently in the post-implementation stage of a LSP migration, I will share these resources with my fellow colleagues within my academic law library.
+These resources are invaluable because they convey the experiences and opinions of other librarians who have also experienced a migration to a new LSP.
+While LSP migrations can be daunting and challenging, migrations can be extremely exciting because we may contribute to transforming the organization’s structure, workflows, functions, and resilience.

 ## Goal II(c).
 Students understand and use appropriate information technology for information services.